Hikosuke Fukuda: Jinan Incident

 Fukuda's action in violating orders from Tokyo has been citied by historians such as C. Martin Wilbur as the start of a series of similar violations by field commanders in China which eventually resulted in the Second Sino-Japanese War.

 On Fukada's return in 1929, he was reassigned to the reserves.
-We was awarded the Order of the Sacred Treasure, 1st class on August 1, 1929.
+He was awarded the Order of the Sacred Treasure, 1st class on August 1, 1929.
 He died in 1959.